JetBrains/clion-custom-defined-compiler-examples/CMake-Embarcadero-BCC32C/README.md

 There is a custom compiler definition file for the compiler: [custom-compiler-bcc.yaml](custom-compiler-bcc.yaml)

 **NB**: The compiler is supposed to be installed to `c:\tools\bcc102` folder

+## Disclaimer

+All the repository content is provided on an "AS IS" basis, without warranties or conditions of any kind.

+Please note that JetBrains does not provide the described compilers or required licenses.
+The use of third-party compilers in CLion is subject to the licensing policies of their vendors, while config files are open source.
+All trademarks, logos and brand names are the property of their respective owners.
+All company, product and service names used in this repository are for identification purposes only.
+Use of these names,trademarks and brands does not imply endorsement.